USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - leading research teams implementing projects financed by national or international competitions;

-- the conduct of scientific research which has resulted in the acquisition of:
+- conducting scientific research which has resulted in the acquisition of:

-- active in the education of doctoral students and promotion of teaching staff;
+- activity in the teaching process of doctoral students and promotion of teaching staff;

-- providing specialised education or other forms of education that serve the economic or social development of the region or the country;
+- providing specialised teaching or other forms of education that serve the economic or social development of the region or the country;

 - authorship or co-authorship of outstanding and innovative academic textbooks;